-It’s important to seek help and support if you are experiencing any form of bullying.
+Above all, it’s important to seek help and support if you are experiencing any form of bullying.
 You can speak to your family and friends.
 Although we understand that doing so can be more difficult than confronting the bully themselves.

 Try speaking to someone at your university first, this could a student support adviser.
 A personal tutor or a student union rep. Or any member of university staff you feel comfortable with.
 Don’t be afraid to have a chat with any of our friendly team in your Host student accommodation.
 Our on-site teams really do care about you.
 Your wellbeing and happiness are important to us all at Host.